chitin-io/web/spec/v1/index.md

 Length 0 means skip this frame silently, and is used for alignment.

-Libraries MUST allow applications to constrain maximum frame size.
+Libraries MUST allow applications to constrain maximum frame length.

 The data type of the length is explicitly not specified as any fixed size integer.
-Implementations can pick a size based on what is their supported maximum frame size.
+Implementations can pick a size based on what is their supported maximum frame length.
 Requirement to send or receive frames greater than 4GB SHOULD be explicitly stated in any protocol documentation if assumed, and not all implementations will be able to do so.
 Library implementors SHOULD NOT choose a size smaller than